Eschatologue/CM_wiki/docs/class/barbarian/zealot.md

 ***Fly Speed.*** You have a Fly Speed equal to your Speed and can hover.

-***Resistance.*** You have :dmg-res: Resistance to :dmg-necrotic: Necrotic, :dmg-psychic: Psychic and :dmg-radiant: Radiant damage
+***Resistance.*** You have :dmg-res: Resistance to :dmg-necr: Necrotic, :dmg-psyc: Psychic and :dmg-radi: Radiant damage

 ***Revification.*** When a creature within 30 feet of you would drop to 0 Hit Points, you can take a :rscr-r: Reaction to expend a use of your Rage to instead change the target's hit point to a number equal to your Barbarian level.